elec-e8408-mini-project-2025/project-documentation/README.md

 ### Operations

-- The user will have to first setup the connection between the RPi and the TWatch before being able to synchronize them
+- The user will have to first setup the connection between the RPi and the T-Watch before being able to synchronize them
 - The user will have to synchronize the Watch after the battery runs low enough that the system clock becomes unreliable
 - The user will have to synchronize the Watch before they run out of space for trips that have not been synchronized